QuantEcon/lecture-source-py/source/rst/coase.rst

 Here's a summary of our discussion:

-* Firms grow because transaction costs encourage them to take some operations in house
+* Firms grow because transaction costs encourage them to take some operations in house.

-* But as they get large, in-house operations become costly due to diminishing returns to management
+* But as they get large, in-house operations become costly due to diminishing returns to management.

-* The size of firms is determined by balancing these effects, thereby equalizing the marginal costs of each form of operation
+* The size of firms is determined by balancing these effects, thereby equalizing the marginal costs of each form of operation.